EffectOrientedProgramming/book/Chapters/04_Configuration.md

 Instead, if functionality expressed its dependencies through the regular type system, the compiler could verify that the needed parts are available given a particular path of execution (e.g. main app, test suite one, test suite two).

-## What ZIO Provides Us
+## What ZIO Provides

-1. Application startup uses the same tools that you utilize for the rest of your application
+All the same capabilities that ZIO gives you in the logic of your application can also be used during initialization.

-With ZIO's approach to dependencies, you get many desirable characteristics at compile-time, using standard language features.
+With ZIO's approach to dependencies, you get many desirable characteristics at compile-time, using plain function calls.
 Your services are defined as classes with constructor arguments, just as in any vanilla Scala application.
-No annotations that kick off impenetrable wiring logic outside your normal code.

 For any given service in your application, you define what it needs in order to execute.
 Finally, when it is time to build your application, all of these pieces can be provided in one, flat space.